The Long March 长征 Cháng zhēng 1934-35

-Although unintentional, it did turn out to be a very Long March, covering the distance of New York to San Francisco – and back 6,000 miles [9,656 kms] in just one year.
-The events of the Long March became such a potent symbol of Communist Chinese determination that no-one was permitted to question its achievements.
+Although unintentional, it did turn out to be a very long march, covering the distance of New York to San Francisco – and back 6,000 miles [9,656 kms] in just one year.
+The events of the Long March became such a potent symbol of communist Chinese determination that no-one was permitted to question its achievements.
 The spirit of the Long March was for many years used to urge people to greater effort, to honor their sacrifice.
-Any suggestion that the Long Marchers fell short of heroism was regarded as deeply unpatriotic; making it hard to uncover the true facts.
+Any suggestion that the participants fell short of heroism was regarded as deeply unpatriotic; making it hard to uncover the true facts.
 At times some of the marchers did not live up to the high ideals, and some events were over-dramatized for propaganda purposes.
 However even if the achievements Long March were not as impressive as has been claimed the symbolic power has been just as important.

 The GMD (KMT) Threat